LPCY 700 Foundations of American Legal Process & Public Policy

 Peer-Review Discussions (2)

 Peer-Review Discussions are collaborative learning experiences.
 Therefore, the student is required to post his or her Article Review as a thread for each Discussion.
-In addition to the thread, the student is required to at least 2 classmates’ threads and at least 1 classmate’s reply to his or her own thread for a total of at least 3 replies.
+In addition to the thread, the student is required to reply to at least 2 classmates’ threads and at least 1 classmate’s reply to his or her own thread for a total of at least 3 replies.
 Each reply must be 500 words.
 (CLO: A-E)

 Article Review Assignments (2)